 “And when My servants ask you, [O Muhammad], concerning Me – indeed I am near.
 I respond to the invocation of the supplicant when he calls upon Me.
 So let them respond to Me [by obedience] and believe in Me that they may be [rightly] guided.”
 Al Baqarah 2:186

 When you’re away from people, you get to have more time alone to listen to your own voice and respond.
 Now is a good time to reflect upon your status with God.

 Have you been performing your duties and obligations as you should?
-What about your prayers, your sunnahs, your relationship with the Quran, your connection with God through duaa and azkar or late night talks with Him.
+What about your prayers, your sunnah, your relationship with the Quran, your connection with God through dua and adkar, or late-night talks with Him.

 Have you been counting your blessings and were you grateful for them in the past year or were you in an ongoing state of dissatisfaction? self-isolation

 How about your relationship with your parents, spouse, children, your role towards your community, and your job performance?
 How about the Amanah that God has blessed you with, your body, your health, and your time.

 Are you using each of these blessings efficiently or are they wasted?

 Did any of these aspects take over another, or do you aim to maintain more balance and upgrade any of them?